cockroachdb/docs/v21.1/create-sequence.md

 ### Cache sequence values in memory

-<span class="version-tag">New in v21.1:</span> For improved performance, use the `CACHE` keyword to cache sequence values in memory.
+{% include_cached new-in.html version=v21.1 %} For improved performance, use the `CACHE` keyword to cache sequence values in memory.

 For example, to cache 10 sequence values in memory: